skdarkey/portfolio/README.md

 A look at the ![Confusion matrix:](assets/images/Confusion_matrix.png)

-### 5. Image Classification project -- Food Images -- (Deep Learning with Transfer Learning).
+### 6. Image Classification project -- Food Images -- (Deep Learning and Computer Vision).
 In this project, I build CNN models to classify 10 classes of food.
 The best results achieved was 41% validation accuracy from three CNN models I built from scratch, even after augmenting the data.
 So I used Transfer learning feature extraction, where I used Resnet50 and EfficientnetB0 architectures to improve the classification to finally realise a validation accuracy of 91% without overfitting.
 Dataset include: 10 classes of food extracted from the Food101 Kaggle dataset.
 [**The Notebook can be seen here**](https://colab.research.google.com/drive/1KvDgqY_AbeXMGU4wDhzV2OwbzC0zjNG3)